Snartemo Station

-Snartemo Station (Snartemo stasjon) is a railway station of the Sørlandet Line situated in the village of Snartemo in Hægebostad municipality in Agder county, Norway.
+Snartemo Station (Snartemo stasjon) is a railway station of the Sørlandet Line situated in the village of Snartemo in Hægebostad Municipality in Agder county, Norway.
 Located 428.85 km from Oslo Central Station, the station is situated on a 950 m embankment between the Hægebostad Tunnel and the Kvineshei Tunnel.

 Snartemo is served by long-distance trains operated by Go-Ahead Norge.
 In addition to intercity services to Oslo and Stavanger, the eight daily trains in each direction serve as a commuter link to Kristiansand.
 The station features two side platforms and a station building designed by Gudmund Hoel.

-The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiasand and Sira.
+The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiansand and Sira.
 The line past the station was electrified from 18 February 1944 and the station automated in 1969.
 The station has been unstaffed since 1997.
 It received a renovation and new platform in 2009.
 Snartemo had 30,600 passengers in 2008.